Effect of DPP4 Inhibition on Growth Hormone Secretion

 This study tests the following hypotheses:

-Aim 1B: Test the hypothesis that decreased degradation of GHRH during acute DPP4 inhibition will result in increased forearm blood flow through a GH-dependent mechanism in healthy lean adults.
+Aim 2: Test the hypothesis that decreased degradation of GHRH during acute DPP4 inhibition will result in an increase in endothelium-dependent vasodilation mediated by GH and independent from GLP1 (glucagon like peptide-1) in healthy lean adults.

 This study promises to provide novel data regarding how this increasingly used class of anti-diabetic drugs affects the pituitary GH axis and could affect blood vessel relaxation.
 Growth hormone levels are low in the setting of obesity and pre-diabetes.
 A further study may evaluate the effect of chronic DPP4 inhibitor therapy in a population of patients with obesity and pre-diabetes.